12 Characters in Search of an Apocalypse: On the Road: Performances

 The first trial performance happened in Norfolk in August 2017 and the first public performance happened on 13 October 2017, in Portsmouth.
 There have been 20+ gatherings in Wales, England, and Scotland to date with most events taking place in private homes, some in cafes and at schools Ysgol Dewi Sant, in Wales.
 Since the translation of the Characters was added to the Open Source Transifex translation site, the event began to spread internationally.
-And as of January 2020 there have been gatherings hosted in the USA, Germany, Spain, Romania, Austria, and Australia.
+And as of January 2020 there have been gatherings hosted in the US, Germany, Spain, Romania, Austria, and Australia.

 Activism

 In May 2018, activists from the eXtinction Rebellion participated at a gathering in Bristol and were inspired by the performances.
 They began to use 12 Characters in Search of an Apocalypse alongside their normal information talks as a way of inspiring people to be concerned about the dire state of human culture's current trajectory.
 The 23 October 2018 gathering in Glastonbury is the only known gathering hosted by eXtinction Rebellion team.